EddyLuten/bhreia.com/docs/adventures/blue-skies/sidequests/wolfs-house.md

 Scout, MM pg.
 349.

-Leca is a 23 year old female half-elf.
-She has long curly reddish brown hair and is a hunter by trade.
+Leca is a 23-year-old female half-elf.
+She has long curly reddish-brown hair and is a hunter by trade.
 She has a dog, a knee-high blonde hunting dog named **Cricket.**

 Leca is originally from High Maris where she grew up in high society.
-Wanting a different kind of life, one more close to nature, she left for Korbantir three years ago and became a hunter.
-It's been tough for her getting used to living on her own, but after finding Wolf's cabin, things got a bit easier.
+Wanting a different life, one closer to nature, she left for Korbantir three years ago and became a hunter.
+It's been tough for her to get used to living independently, but after finding Wolf's cabin, things got a bit easier.

 However, while she was in Crabpot, she was down on her luck and had to resort to stealing food.
-While trying to take some crabs for her and Cricket to eat, the fisherman took notice and chased her down, cornering her in a dead end alley.
-She handed him the crab back, apologizing, but he now had his eyes set on her.
-He forced himself onto her and she was subdued until Cricket came from behind and bit the man's throat.
-He stumbled backwards and collapsed onto the ground, blood spraying from his neck.
+While trying to take some crabs for her and Cricket to eat, the fisherman noticed and chased her down> He cornered her in a dead-end alley.
+She handed him the crab back, apologizing, but now he had his eyes on her.
+He forced himself onto her, subduing her until Cricket came from behind and bit the man's throat.
+He stumbled backward and collapsed onto the ground, blood spraying from his neck.
 Leca ran as fast as she could through a busy fish market, covered in the man's blood.
 Later, she learned that the man died there, and she's currently wanted for his murder.
 She isn't safe anywhere.

 ## Coming up on the Cabin

 Not too far from the cabin, the adventurers hear a song played on a fiddle.
-It's played badly and whoever is playing keeps trying to get it right.
+It's poorly played and whoever is playing keeps trying to get it right.

 As they approach the cabin, they can see fresh rabbit skins drying on a tanning rack and the smell of rabbit stew permeates the air.